mesosphere/dcos-perf-test-driver/README.md

 This utility is the test harness that drives the _Performance_ and _Scale_ tests.

-The full documentation manual is maintained in the [docs](docs) folder.
+The full documentation manual is maintained in readthedocs.io and [you can find it here](http://dcos-performance-test-driver.readthedocs.io/en/latest).

 ## Installation

 The `dcos-perf-test-driver` can be installed as a standard python module using `pip`.
-However since the project is not publicly available in PyPI so you will need to point it to the github repository:
+However since the project is not yet available in PyPI so you will need to point it to the github repository:

 ```